What are the benefits of employing ex-military?

 In a survey of 50 employers carried out by Deloitte, 76% of employers said that ex-forces employees tend to have lower rates of sickness absence when compared to their non-ex-forces workforce and are likely to be promoted more quickly.
 40% also said veterans stay for longer.
 With high levels of staff retention and lower rates of absence, commercial businesses can be confident when hiring ex-military candidates that their staff are loyal and resilient, as well as consistently reliable.

 Ex-military candidates are renowned for working under pressure and reacting calmly to changes whilst focusing on the task at hand.
 Although civilian sectors present a different type of pressurised environment, employing ex-military candidates with a record of decisive thinking can be highly beneficial to a business.
-Not only are ex-military candidates able to problem solve, often working with limited resources, they are equipped to work in varied environments, and are most often willing to work away from home.
+Not only are ex-military candidates able to problem solve, often working with limited resources, but they are also equipped to work in varied environments, and are most often willing to work away from home.
 This ability to adapt is ingrained in ex-military candidates from their military training and can be transferable to many technical civilian roles like an offshore engineer.

 Prepared and Available